 The crankset spins on a set of bearings, these are known as the bottom bracket.
 The bottom bracket attaches within the frame and so there is a large array of options to suit various frame designs.
 The two key types include ones that thread into place (threaded) and ones that are pressed into place and rely on tight tolerances, these are known as ‘press-fit’ bottom brackets.

-With the rear derailleur made of a series of springs, rough terrain in mountain biking can see this component slap around, often leading to lots of noise and potential of a dropped chain.
+With the rear derailleur made of a series of springs, rough terrain in mountain biking can see this component slap around, often leading to lots of noise and the potential of a dropped chain.
 In recent years ‘clutch’ equipped rear derailleurs have become the standard for intermediate and better mountain bike derailleurs.
-This clutch creates friction in the cage that the chain runs through, and offers a quieter ride with a greater reduced chance of a dropped chain.
+This clutch creates friction in the cage that the chain runs through, and offers a quieter ride with a greatly reduced chance of a dropped chain.

-New electronic technology sees small servomotors added to some derailleurs, which control the movement.
-This is known as electronic shifting.
+New electronic technology sees small servomotors added to some derailleurs, which control the movement, this is known as electronic shifting.
 Such technology comes at a premium price, but removes risk of mud, water or general wear affecting shift performance.
 This is because a cable-operated (mechanical) system relies on precise cable tension and cable condition to accurately move the derailleur between gears.

 Sitting at the handlebars within easy reach, the shifters are your controls for enacting a gear change.
 The shifters are linked directly to the derailleurs, typically by way of mechanic cable.